My Response To The CES Letter

 In the above example, the KJV translators added 7 italicized words to their English translation, which are not found in the source Hebrew manuscripts.
 Why does the Book of Mormon, which is supposed to have been completed by Moroni over 1,400 years prior, contain the exact identical seven italicized words of 17th century translators?

-In Question 1 the word “errors” is a link.
-This link used to go to this wikipedia article, which basically says that some modern scholars think certain words in the KJV Bible translation should have used different English words.
+In Question 1, the word “errors” is a link.
+This link used to go to this Wikipedia article, which says that some modern scholars think certain words in the KJV Bible translation should have used different English words.
 And yet the Book of Mormon used those same wrong words.
-The main accusation here seems to be a claim that Joseph Smith just copied portions of the Book Of Mormon directly from his Bible, rather than getting the wording through divine revelation.
+The main accusation here seems to be a claim that Joseph Smith just copied portions of the Book Of Mormon directly from his Bible rather than getting the wording through divine revelation.

-In Jeremy Runnells updated version of his CES Letter he changed what the word “errors” links to.
-He now has this word link to this page of the CESletter.org website that first quotes FairMormon.org‘s response to this question which they quote as follows “…the only conclusion that we can reach to explain the presence of Bible passages which match the King James Version is that the Lord revealed them to Joseph in that manner.
+In Jeremy Runnells’s updated version of his CES Letter, he changed what the word “errors” links to.
+He now has this word link to this page of the CESletter.org website that first quotes FairMormon.org‘s response to this question, which they quote as follows: “…the only conclusion that we can reach to explain the presence of Bible passages which match the King James Version is that the Lord revealed them to Joseph in that manner.
 We do not know the reason for this.

-Then next this page of the CESletter.org website quotes a couple paragraphs of an article by a Stan Larson called “The Historicity of the Matthean Sermon on the Mount in 3 Nephi“.
-This is a very long essay analyzing whether the Book of Mormon is more similar in wording to the later Greek texts, or more similar to more recently found but more ancient Greek texts.
+Then next, this page of the CESletter.org website quotes a couple paragraphs of an article by Stan Larson called “The Historicity of the Matthean Sermon on the Mount in 3 Nephi“.
+This is a very long essay analyzing whether the Book of Mormon is more similar in wording to the later Greek texts or similar to more recently found but more ancient Greek texts.
 The argument is that if the Book of Mormon were a real translation of a document written in 34 AD, it would read closer to the oldest Greek transcripts archaeologists have found.

-The main accusation here is the same as before, that Joseph Smith just copied portions of the Book Of Mormon directly from his Bible, rather than getting the wording through divine revelation.
+The main accusation here is the same: Joseph Smith copied portions of the Book Of Mormon directly from his Bible rather than getting the wording through divine revelation.
 Even though Stan Larson’s essay accuses Joseph Smith of “plagiarism” with respect to the KJV Bible, he does say that Joseph Smith did not follow the KJV word for word.
-His exact words are “there are numerous words deleted, revised, or added to the text“.
+His exact words are “numerous words deleted, revised, or added to the text.”

-Question 2 is really a repeat or an expansion on Question 1, so I will answer them together.
+Question 2 is really a repeat or an expansion of Question 1, so I will answer them together.

 My Answer

-Long Answer: If Joseph Smith had done a traditional type of translation, like scholars do now, then one would expect two things.
-First, one would expect Joseph to completely use his own words similar to today where every modern translation of the Bible uses different English words to convey mostly the same ideas.
+Long Answer: If Joseph Smith had done a traditional translation like scholars do now, then one would expect two things.
+First, one would expect Joseph to completely use his own words, similar to today, where every modern translation of the Bible uses different English words to convey mostly the same ideas.

-And second, that the texts written in the Book of Mormon that are also written in the Bible, would be translated closer to the most ancient Greek transcripts modern archaeologists have found.
-The reason we could expect this is because Joseph would have been reading a text written in 34 AD, and translating it character by character into English.
+Second, the texts in the Book of Mormon that are also written in the Bible would be translated closer to the most ancient Greek transcripts modern archaeologists have found.
+We could expect this because Joseph would have been reading a text written in 34 AD and translating it character by character into English.
 So it follows that since biblical scholars view the more ancient biblical transcript copies as being more accurate, the Book of Mormon, if authentic, should be translated to read closer to them.

-The problem with this logic is simply that this was not how the Book of Mormon was translated.
+The problem with this logic is that this was not how the Book of Mormon was translated.
 Joseph had no understanding of reformed Egyptian or Hebrew.
 He could not read those languages.
-And even if he had had that knowledge, he was not sitting there like a normal translator reading the Gold plates character by character coming up with what he felt like was the best English words to fit the meaning of the characters he was reading.
+And even if he had had that knowledge, he was not sitting there like a normal translator reading the Gold plates character by character, coming up with what he felt were the best English words to fit the meaning of the characters he was reading.
 That would be a traditional type of translation.

-Instead Joseph Smith, who had very little formal education, and who did not know any Hebrew or Reformed Egyptian, translated in a very different way.
-Joseph would place a stone into a hat and then put his face in the hat (to block out the light) and read the words that were shown to him on the stone.
-He would put either the spectacles that he got with the Book of Mormon, or a stone we now call his seer stone, into the hat.
+Instead, Joseph Smith, who had very little formal education and did not know any Hebrew or Reformed Egyptian, translated very differently.
+Joseph would place a stone into a hat and then put his face in the hat (to block out the light) and read the words shown to him on the stone.
+He would put the spectacles he got with the Book of Mormon, a stone we now call his seer stone, into the hat.
 Both would work.
-But most of the time he used the seer stone.
+But most of the time, he used the seer stone.

-From modern scholars analyzing the patterns on the written transcript written by Joseph Smith’s scribes we believe that Joseph would see a phrase or two at a time.
-He would read it to his scribe and as soon as it was written down it would disappear and he would see the next phrase.
-On the original transcript the way the ink flows, this is what the evidence shows.
+From modern scholars analyzing the patterns on the written transcript of Joseph Smith’s scribes, we believe Joseph would see a phrase or two at a time.
+He would read it to his scribe, and as soon as it was written down, it would disappear, and he would see the next phrase.
+On the original transcript, the way the ink flows is what the evidence shows.

-And the first hand accounts that we have from his scribes are in perfect harmony with the ink patterns on the original transcripts.
-These scribes claimed that Joseph would read the words a phrase at a time off the stone, and as soon as each was written down he would read the next.
+The first-hand accounts from his scribes are in perfect harmony with the ink patterns on the original transcripts.
+These scribes claimed that Joseph would read the words a phrase at a time of the stone, and as soon as each was written down, he would read the next.

-And several first hand accounts also specify that Joseph never had any Bible or anything else with him while translating.
+Several first-hand accounts also specify that Joseph never had any Bible or anything else while translating.

-Since as Stan Larson stated above “there are numerous words deleted, revised, or added to the text“, if Joseph had been merely reading some passages from his KJV Bible, the pattern in the ink on the transcripts would have showed stopping at the changed words and possibly crossing words out etc. Fountain pens dipped in an inkwell show different ink patterns when you slow or pause in writing.
-However in the extensive research done (as shown in the below videos) on the original transcripts, they do not show any evidence of this.
+Since, as Stan Larson stated above, “there are numerous words deleted, revised, or added to the text,” if Joseph had been merely reading some passages from his KJV Bible, the pattern in the ink on the transcripts would have shown stopping at the changed words and possibly crossing words out, etc. Fountain pens dipped in an inkwell show different ink patterns when you slow or pause in writing.
+However, the extensive research done (as shown in the videos below) on the original transcripts does not show any evidence.

 Informational Pause:

 Just an information break here before I finish my answer to this question.
-Many of the questions in the CES Letter have to do with the Book of Mormon and its translation process.
-The below 3 videos describe a simplified explanation of a very detailed scientific analyses of the Book of Mormon translation and publication process based on the transcripts used in these processes.
+Many questions in the CES Letter concern the Book of Mormon and its translation process.
+The below 3 videos below describes a simplified explanation of a detailed scientific analysis of the Book of Mormon translation and publication process based on the transcripts used.

-These videos are part of a 3 part lecture series held in March of 2013 describing in detail this critical analysis process done by Royal Skousen over a 25 year period.
+These videos are part of a 3 part lecture series held in March of 2013 describing in detail this critical analysis process done by Royal Skousen over a 25-year period.
 This series goes into great detail as to how the translation process happened based on the evidence within the transcripts.
-Please watch these videos now because they are extremely relevant, and provide invaluable insight to this and other of Jeremy’s questions.
+Please watch these videos because they are extremely relevant and provide invaluable insight into Jeremy’s questions.

 Royal Skousen, “The Original and Printer’s Manuscripts” (Book of Mormon lecture, 1 of 3)